How do eukaryotes divide?

 Eukaryote cells generally reproduce themselves using a method called mitosis.
 When a eukaryote cell senses that there is plenty of food around, it splits into two new cells that together can eat more food.
+This is how you grow bigger – your body makes new cells.
+It’s how you get stronger, when your body makes new muscle cells.
+And even in adults, your cells wear out and need to be replaced all the time.
 But it’s pretty complicated for eukaryote cells to divide.

 They have a lot of DNA molecules, to control all the different parts of a eukaryote cell, like the Golgi bodies and the lysosomes.
 To make new cells exactly like the old ones, each new cell has to end up with exactly the same DNA as the old cell.